Chopped Canada

-Chopped Canada is a Canadian reality cooking television series based on the US series Chopped.
-The program pits four chefs against each other as they compete to win $10,000 and the title of Chopped Canada Champion.
-It first aired on January 2, 2014 and last aired on February 11, 2017.
-In May 2017, the show's producers announced that Food Network Canada had cancelled the show.
+Chopped Canada is a Canadian reality cooking competition series that was broadcast by Food Network Canada from 2014 to 2017.
+It was a Canadian adaptation of the U.S. Chopped franchise.
+In May 2017, it was reported that the series had been cancelled by Food Network Canada after four seasons.

 Format

 In each episode, four chefs go head to head and compete to create a delicious three course meal.
 The competition is divided into three rounds: "Appetizer", "Entrée", and "Dessert".
 In each round, the chefs are presented with a mystery basket containing four ingredients, and the challenge is to incorporate those mystery ingredients into an appetizing dish.
 The ingredients are generally diverse items which are not commonly prepared together.